 Any vessel flying the United States flag is still covered by United States maritime law even while sailing in international waters.
 However, the intersections of domestic and foreign maritime law can prove complex, archaic, and confusing, even knowing you have the maritime laws of the United States on your side.
-Luckily, the maritime attorneys of O’Bryan Baun Karamanian have navigated these complicated waters before, and know how to steer your case to a successful resolution.
+Luckily, the Jones Act attorneys of O’Bryan Baun Karamanian have navigated these complicated waters before, and know how to steer your case to a successful resolution.

 What Are International Waters?